System Design Space

 Experience through CS169 (Berkeley)

-• Ruby on Rails was used as the base framework.
+• Ruby on Rails was used as the base framework for web development practice.

 What matters for system design